 Skip to content

-Advanced daemon for X11 desktops and window managers, designed to automatically limit FPS/CPU usage of unfocused windows and run commands on focus and unfocus events.
-Written in Bash and partially in C.
+An advanced automation daemon for X11 desktops and window managers.
+Designed to limit FPS/CPU usage and run commands on window focus and unfocus events.
+Provides gaming-oriented features.
+Written mostly in Bash and partially in C.

 License